 - During this period, there are no joint therapy sessions.
 Ideally, each party has their own private session to discuss their concerns, objections, hopes, goals, past failures, and successes.
 This can take one or several individual sessions per person depending on the following issues:

 - The strong attachment.
 Due to feelings of abandonment by one parent, some children develop a significant bond with the parent who remained.
 This can result in a loyalty bond in which the child feels like they will be betraying the parent who cared for them if they engage in a relationship with the other parent.
-This must be addressed and sometimes worked out in therapy between said the child and parent prior to introducing the estranged parent.
+This must be addressed and sometimes worked out in therapy between said the child and parent before introducing the estranged parent.

 - Any diagnosis.
-Everyone involved should be evaluated for any special mental health concerns.
+Everyone involved should be evaluated for any particular mental health concerns.
 For instance, a person with depression should be assessed regularly during the reconciliation process to ensure that it does not worsen.

 Start the individual process.

-- Ideally, the process begins after having laid the ground work with several more individual sessions.
+- Ideally, the process begins after having laid the groundwork with several more individual sessions.
 During this time the parent and child are discussing with the therapist what the first and subsequent joint sessions will entail.
 Several items need to be addressed:

-- The rules and boundaries of session.
-There should be list of what will and won’t be done in session.
+- The rules and boundaries of the session.
+There should be a list of what will and won’t be done in the session.
 For instance, the child might not be OK with any physical touch and therefore the parent would not be allowed to hug the child.
 Or, the child might have safety concerns with the parent so exit plans might need to be established.
 Most of the rules and boundaries are for the child, not the parent, thereby helping the child to feel as if they have more control over the process.

 - How to start communication.
 A common error estranged parents make is overloading a child with questions in an effort to learn more about them.
 Many children view this as interrogating and do not respond well.
 Instead, the parent needs some instruction as to how best to communicate with their child so the child feels safe at all times.